Think your baby might be about to cut his first tooth?

 There are plenty of teething rings and teething toys to choose from.

-Most teething toys can be placed in the freezer for a couple of hours before use; this has the extra benefit of numbing your baby’s gums.
+Most teething toys can be placed in the freezer for a couple of hours before use; cold is a great remedy for soothing sore gums.

-Unfortunately, baby’s constant chewing puts you at risk, too.
+Unfortunately, your baby’s constant chewing puts you at risk, too.

 You might find your infant gumming down on your shoulder or arm during cuddles.
 It might sound cute, but you’ll be surprised at how strong your baby’s jaws are.